Sketch a graph of f and use it to make a conjecture about the val... | Channels for Pearson+

 Limits

 Limits describe the behavior of a function as the input approaches a certain value.
-The left-hand limit (lim x→a^−f(x)) and right-hand limit (lim x→a^+f(x)) are essential for determining continuity at a point.
-If both limits exist and are equal, the overall limit (lim x→a f(x)) exists and equals that common value.
+In this context, we analyze the left-hand limit (lim x→a^−f(x)) and the right-hand limit (lim x→a^+f(x)) as x approaches 1.
+Understanding limits is crucial for determining the continuity and behavior of the function at that point.

 Recommended video: